leosocy/EDCC-Palmprint-Recognition/include/apiInputsExample/README.md

 - `gaborKernelSize`: The kernel size of 2DGabor wavelet.
 - `gaborDirections`: The number of directions of 2DGabor wavelet.
 - `laplaceKernelSize`: The kernel size of laplacian.
+- `codingMode` : Encode mode.
+- `matchingMode` : Match Mode.

-`Tips`: You can change these parameters to get the highest palmprint recognition accuracy.
+`Tips`: You can change these parameters to get the highest palmprint recognition accuracy and fastest matching speed.

 ## TrainingSet